roipeker/flutter_translation_sheet/README.md

 ## Complementary Plugins 🔌

+Thanks to the community, we have some great plugins:

+[fts_system_locale](https://pub.dev/packages/fts_system_locale) allows you to write the system locale from Flutter.
+Is a simple solution to use per-app Settings Locale on iOS/Android/macOS.

 You can use **fts extractor** plugin to get Strings with auto-generated keys in a tree-like structure, based on Groups and Layers of your design files.
 Similar to [`fts extract` command](#utilities-).